vgurianov/uml-sp/docs/case_studies/kripke/kripke.md

 Figure 2.
 The class diagram<br/>

 ### Description of a computational semantics
 Abstract virtual machine (AVM) is model of the subject.
-AVM has memory, processor, input and output.
+AVM has memory, processor, program for processor, input and output.
 On console executed next a sequence commands.
 It are input data, program execute, and print of result.
 The input operation calls a copy constructor and creates copy of 'date' object.
 The program consists at a one operator.
 The operator executes an authorized operation to data.
 It is Operation1() operation.